 We work closely with peak governing bodies, local organisations and community groups to promote activities happening in the community.
 We focus on meaningful engagement with mutual benefit to improve health outcomes for men and boys.
 We are building a core network of community organisations at the Centre for Male Health to ensure a proactive and community-led approach to physical, mental and emotional health.

-Death by suicide is more than three times as common in Australian men in comparison to women.
-Traditional masculine norms (e.g., stoicism, self-reliance, toughness) have stigmatized help-seeking behaviours,[4,5] and further evidence suggests that service providers’ perceptions of masculinity may also hinder men’s willingness to engage with mental health support services.
+Death by suicide is more than three times as common in Australian men in comparison to women, with 27.1 men per 100,000 taking their own lives in the 40-44 and 50-54 age brackets.[1,2] Traditional masculine norms (e.g., stoicism, self-reliance, toughness) have stigmatized help-seeking behaviours,[4,5] and further evidence suggests that service providers’ perceptions of masculinity may also hinder men’s willingness to engage with mental health support services.
 Likewise, men’s engagement with the healthcare system is often suboptimal and characterised by delayed access and shorter consultations.